folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "...casualty.
 I want agony, assault, and battery" > Sadistic

-* In English the word "casualty" is used to refer to someone who has died—or in some cases someone who has been injured—during an act of violence such a war or a criminal attack.
+* In English, the word "casualty" is used to refer to someone who has died—or in some cases, someone who has been injured—during an act of violence such as war or a criminal attack.

-* In the most narrow legal definition, "assault" is a crime in which a someone causes reasonable fear that they will cause physical harm to another person or make unwanted physical contact with another person.
+* In the most narrow legal definition, "assault" is a crime in which someone causes reasonable fear that they will cause physical harm to another person or make unwanted physical contact with another person.
 Meanwhile, "battery" is a crime in which someone actually causes physical harm or makes unwanted physical contact.

-* The use of the terms "assault" and "battery" reminds us that the acts of all of these vigilante executions which Kendrick has ordered are illegal, criminal attacks.
+* The use of the terms "assault" and "battery" reminds us that all of these vigilante executions that Kendrick has ordered are illegal, criminal attacks.

-* Moreover, by saying that he wants the hosts and attendees of "the party" to experience extreme physical and mental suffering or "agony", Kendrick seems to not be satisfied with simply ridding society of wicked people.
-He seems to be expressing an unhealthy and sadistic enjoyment of knowing that wicked people will experience extreme suffering.
+* Moreover, by saying that he wants the hosts and attendees of "the party" to experience extreme physical and mental suffering or "agony," Kendrick seems not to be satisfied with simply ridding society of wicked people.
+He seems to be expressing an unhealthy and sadistic enjoyment in knowing that wicked people will experience extreme suffering.

 {{< /details >}}